syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Slide.md

 textboxShape.TextBody.AddParagraph("Hello Presentation");

-//Adds the slide to the presentation.
+//Adds the slide to the Presentation.

 presentation.Slides.Add(slideClone);

-//Saves the presentation to the file system.
+//Saves the Presentation to the file system.

 presentation.Save("Output.pptx");

-//Closes the presentation
+//Closes the Presentation

 presentation.Close();